 Don’t make it to short; you need to communicate your value.
 It’s a balancing act!

-Formatting an application letter properly can be difficult if you are unfamiliar with technology and using word processing programs.
+Formatting a teacher application letter properly can be difficult if you are unfamiliar with technology and using word processing programs.
 It is best to match the resume formatting used to create your resume to keep consistent in your presentation.

-Application Letter Writing Takes Time – Don’t Rush
+Writing an Application Letter Takes Time – Don’t Rush

-The first paragraph of your teaching job application letter should address the position of interest and that you are submitting your resume for consideration.
+The first paragraph of your application letter for a teaching position should address the position of interest and that you are submitting your resume for consideration.
 A hiring school administrator may be looking to fill several positions; therefore, it is necessary to let the reader know right away which type of position is of interest.
 Other topics should be incorporated into the opening portion of your cover letter include:

 • Educational credentials, i.e. Bachelor’s Degree, Master’s Degree